 I know I’ve been feeling deeply unsettled with all of the news on Covid-19 (the “Corona Virus”).
 I was on a trip to Ireland from 21st of February and witnessed events unfold there from one case to multiple cases, outbreaks among hospital staff, and school closures, and I was lucky to be returning to the US, through quiet airports and on half empty flights, just 48 hours before flight restrictions were announced and chaos ensued.
 Wherever you are in the world now though you’re likely living under the cloud of Covid-19 and struggling to adapt to a new normal, uncertain of how long it will last, or of how far its impact will reach.
+Learning how to ease anxiety in times of uncertainty is critical for maintaining our emotional and mental well-being.

-In a time of such uncertainty it is very understandable that you would feel a rollercoaster of emotions and feel untethered and anxious.
+With so much that is uncertain it is very understandable that you would feel a rollercoaster of emotions and feel untethered and anxious.
 If you’re struggling and are looking for some tools to help you ease your anxiety, check out my key tips below, derived from elements of three of the ten powerful practices I teach as part of my coaching program, Acceptance, Conscious Choice, and Presence In The Moment.

 Find Your Power In Every Situation